ci-lab-cz/easydock/README.md

     print(mol_id, res)
 ```

+##### Retrieval output poses

+1. Using `--sdf` option of the main script `run_dock` will return top poses with docking scores.
+If there were several enumerated stereoisomers, it will return the pose and the score of the best scoring stereoisomer only.
+2. Using `get_sdf_from_dock_db` script. it has a rich set of settings and can return SDF as well as SMILES files.
+The only restriction it cannot currently return the best pose among enumerated stereoisomers.
+In this case it is advised to use the previous option and invoke `run_dock -o database.db --sdf` on the database with docked molecules.

 ##### Customization

 To implement support of a custom docking program one should implement a function like `mol_dock` which will take as input an RDKit mol object (named molecule) and a yml-file with all docking parameters.
 The function should run a command line script/utility and return back a tuple of a molecule name and a dictionary of parameters and their values which should be stored in DB (parameter names should be exactly the same as corresponding field names in DB).
 For examples, please look at `mol_dock` functions in `vina_dock` or `gnina_dock`.

 ### Changelog

+**0.3.0**
+- add optional enumeration of stereoisomers.
+This partially breaks compatibility - docking of molecules in databases which were created by the previous version cannot be continued with this version.
+Everything else including API is compatible [#21](https://github.com/ci-lab-cz/easydock/pull/21)
+- fix minor errors in retrieving non-top poses by `get_sdf_from_dock_db`

 **0.2.9**
 - fix extraction of docking scores for gnina outputs (critial fix) [#23](https://github.com/ci-lab-cz/easydock/pull/23)